TravelTimN/version-control-playground/README.md

 reword 6c2f44a Add footer details and link to CSS
 ```

-*As you can see, I've selected two previous commit messages to reword.*
+*As you can see, I've selected two previous commit messages to `reword`.*

 Save the file, and then close it.